stablyai/stably-runner-action/README.md

         with:
           api-key: ${{ secrets.API_KEY }}
           project-id: YOUR_PROJECT_ID
-          # Optional: specify which Playwright projects to run
+          # Optional: specify a specific run group to only run (instead of all tests)
-          run-group-names: |
-            chromium
-            firefox
+          run-group-name: smoke-tests
           # Optional: override environment variables
           env-overrides: |
             {